 The Factory Twin Becomes the Control Room

 Industrial digital twins do not only copy factories.
-They make factories governable through simulation, optimization, worker data, and model-mediated control.
+They make factories governable through simulation, optimization, worker data, OT telemetry, and model-mediated control.

 The Copy That Acts

 A factory digital twin is not just a 3D model of a factory.
-It is a working representation tied to sensors, machines, process data, simulations, schedules, maintenance records, and optimization systems.
+It is a working representation tied to sensors, machines, process data, simulations, schedules, maintenance records, control systems, and optimization tools.
 The important word is not digital.
-It is twin: the model is meant to stay synchronized with the thing it represents and to send knowledge back into the physical system.
+It is twin: the model is meant to stay synchronized with the thing it represents and send knowledge back into the physical system.

 That makes the factory twin a new kind of control room.
 The old control room displayed signals from production.
 The new one can test alternatives, predict bottlenecks, train robots, route autonomous mobile robots, detect anomalies, evaluate schedules, commission equipment virtually, and recommend changes before people on the floor experience them as new instructions.